 Cho, Sunghye.
 (2016).
 The /

 i/ deletion rule and phonologically conditioned allomorphy in Korean cases.
 In University of Pennsylvania Working Papers in Linguistics (PWPL) 22.
 1: Proceedings of the 39th Penn Linguistics Conference, 81-90, (Ed.)
-Sunghye Cho. [pdf]
+Sunghye Cho. [link]

 Work in progress

-Cho, Sunghye, Nevler, Naomi, and others at FTDC and LDC.
-Lexical and acoustic features in AD. (in preparation)
+Cho, Sunghye, and others at FTDC and LDC, Naomi Nevler.
+Lexical and acoustic speech features relating to Alzheimer's disease pathology. (in revision) [preprint]

 Cho, Sunghye, Yong-cheol Lee, and Mark Liberman.
 Diachronic development of pitch contrast in Seoul Korean: A corpus study. (in preparation)